 Many students enter the graduate program at the University of Kansas after completing an undergraduate degree in History, while others have training in related fields.
 Regardless, applicants are expected to demonstrate competence in the foundational skills of historical thinking, research, and writing.
 Moreover, students who are applying in fields in which the primary research language is not English must also show sufficient capacity in the primary research language in their proposed field in order to demonstrate proficiency in their first year in Department's graduate program.

-Under Office of Graduate Studies rules, applicants must have a minimum undergraduate GPA of 3.0 on a 4-point scale in order to qualify for regular admission.
+Under the Department of History rules, applicants must have a minimum undergraduate GPA of 3.0 on a 4-point scale in order to qualify for regular admission.
 Most successful applicants have undergraduate GPAs significantly above the minimum.
 Preference in admissions decisions will be given to applicants who do not yet possess the terminal degree in a humanities discipline.

 In History at KU, we privilege high-quality graduate advising and mentorship at every stage of a student’s interaction with our department.
 As such, our application processes for the M.A. and M.A./Ph.D. are geared towards ensuring the best possible fit between faculty and graduate students.
 Graduate applicants who seek to study at the University of Kansas are required to correspond with at least one prospective faculty advisor well in advance of the application deadline.
 On the most basic level, these preliminary contacts with faculty give applicants a sense of whether or not the prospective advisor is currently taking new students.
 More than this, these conversations offer candidates for admission a better sense of how they might fit into the program at KU.
 Our admissions process is designed to educate prospective students about what studying at KU would really be like and about the resources the Department and University possess in their areas of interest, as well as offering an opportunity to get to know some of the people they’d be working with during their time here.
 Moreover, the early establishment of a relationship between prospective faculty and applicant permits students to refine their applications to better articulate the candidate’s fit with our program.
 The prospective faculty advisor will be able to more effectively advocate for the applicant’s candidacy based upon this correspondence.